19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 1/Feather Falling.md

 | Range    | 30 feet                                                        |
 | Domains  | [Air](../../Spell%20Domains/Air.md)                            |

-Choose one target you can see within range to slow its experience of gravity.
+Choose one target you can see within range to slow its experience of gravity for the duration.

-The affected target incurs no fall damage for the duration.
+The affected target incurs no fall damage.

 When the affected target touches the ground, the spell ends for them.